ethereum/devp2p/discv5/discv5-wire.md

 it does, the recipient can read `authdata-size` and finally decrypt the remaining `authdata`.

-Implementations should not respond to a packet with mismatching `protocol-id`.
+Implementations should not respond to packets with mismatching `protocol-id`.

+In ordinary message packets and handshake message packets, the packet contains an authenticated message after the authdata section.
+For WHOAREYOU packets, the `message` is empty.
+Implementations must generate a unique `nonce` value for every packet.

+    message       = aesgcm_encrypt(initiator-key, nonce, message-pt, header)
+    message-pt    = message-type || message-data

 The `flag` field of the header identifies the kind of packet and determines the encoding of `authdata`, which differs depending on the packet type.